 A short story published in the North Carolina journal Main Street Rag led to the publication in July 2012 of a collection of his short stories called Rondo and Fugue for Two Pianos, which has gotten good reviews.
 Dunning continues to attempt to sell his work to the film industry, which pays much better.

-His most recent publication is a short story called "Notes From a Dead Man" which is included in the literary magazine Conclave .
-The book is available on Amazon at https://smile.amazon.com/dp/1948263270/.
+His most recent publication is a short story called "Summertime, and the Livin' Ain't Easy," which is included in the literary magazine Kestrel .
+Rondo is available on Amazon and the Main Street Rag online bookstore.